csiro-data-school/python-files/_episodes/13-testing.md

 * May not want Python Testing Resources since it is on Confluence; perhaps just add links from there here?
 * Sub-section with instructions for installing pytest, hypothesis?
 * Instructions re: how to run a UT the first time +/- command-line options
+* Look again at the string calculator/TDD notebooks

 {% include links.md %}